 000605.2315

 I shall begin before the beginning.
 This is troublesome not only because the concepts of time and sequence had yet to be created.
 Before there was a moon or stars or time or matter or water or fire or concept or will, there was only HaShem in his indescribable completeness.
 Any adjective that phrases wholeness, cohesize nature or unity would impart but the smallest measure of the true nature of God.
 His name, which we refer to as "the name," reflects this nature.
 It symbolises his everexistence, it is however not pronounced.
 This lack of pronunciation does not stem from a lack of knowledge.
 Or rather, in a way it stems from precisely that.
 It is not that we do not know how to pronounce this name, but that this name has no meaningful pronunciation.
 It embodies those characteristics of Him that cannot be phrased or expressed.
 One can say that God is one, or God is all, or God is holy.
 These are all true, but they all fall far short of the mark, the target being an accurate description of God prior to creation.
 This includes, of course, the everpresence of God dwelling just beyond the infinite borders of creation.
 Suffice it to say that at least we can gain an inkling of understanding of this pre-creation state, in retro-active human terms.
 Even though a concept of one-ness or whole-ness does not yet exist, nor does, as we mentioned previously, a concept of concept, these terms would no doubt come in handy describing God at this juncture, had they been around.
 Simply put, God existed and there was nothing else in existence, no existence even in which other things may be thought to exist.
 The redundancy contained within this paragraph is my actual attempt to illumine this self-containing realm beyond wor(l)ds.
+One thing that should not be overlooked is the bias we have, as created beings.
+As a creation of HaShem's we were created in order to observe other such creations.
+Through this observation of creations we are meant to see and understand the Torah in all of it's depths.
+What you musn't lose track of is this: Everything we percieve is one of HaShem's creations.
+I highlight this point to remind us all that because we can never directly experience God, any description would apply more to another creation than to God directly.
+This is the nature of HaShem's indescribability.
+Indescribable itself is a construct that dwells below and within HaShem, as we ourselves do.
+Eventually any discussion of this sort will trickle into a pointless cyclic debate.

 In discussions with my brother, Namy, we arrived at disheartening results because of these things I've mentioned above.
 It seems disappointing that one may work all their days, in an attempt to reach the divine source of all things, towards a goal that is unattainable.
 There are many ways to answer this question and quell this dilemma.
 The most basic answer is to point out that reaching the divine is possible, our souls, our neshamoth, are fragments/aspects of the creator.
 When time ends, we return once more to the fold.
 We cease to exist as we understand existence, yet we are united once more with the source of all things.
 Once we take that route, it is simple to point out that our essence steps out of space and time, both before our conception and after our death.
 So that because of the timelessness of it all, we are never actually separated from HaShem.
 I won't go into this explanation further because It could go on endlessly as well.
 Besides, I would like to get to the next more crucial point, which is founded on this last one.